 The Dinner Dialogues program offers professors a unique way to increase interaction with their students beyond the classroom and build community among the members of their class.
-Funded by a grant from the Parents Annual Fund, the Office of Parents Programs reimburses professors when they host their undergraduate class for dinner at their home.
-Access the Dinner Dialogues application here.
+Funded by a grant from the Parents Annual Fund, the Office of Parent & Family Programs reimburses professors when they host their undergraduate class for dinner at their home.

-• The dinner MUST be held at the home of the instructor of record for an undergraduate class and not by your teaching assistant or graduate/peer leader, in a restaurant or on campus.
+• The dinner MUST be held at the home of the instructor of record for an undergraduate class on the Columbia campus.
+It cannot be held at the home of a teaching assistant or graduate/peer leader, in a restaurant or on campus.

 • The dinner must be held between the dates of the first and last day of classes and cannot be held on Reading Day or during Finals Week.

 • The instructor will be reimbursed up to $10 per undergraduate student enrolled in the class.
 Due to university purchasing guidelines, no money will be distributed prior to the dinner.
 Instructors must pay for the materials and then be reimbursed.